 B.S.
 Bioinformatics, Brigham Young University, 2008Ph.D.
-Computational Biology and Bioinformatics, Duke University, 2013Post-Doc Computational Epigenetics, CeMM, Vienna, 2015, Stanford University, 2016
+Computational Biology and Bioinformatics, Duke University, 2013Post-Doc Computational Epigenetics, CeMM, Vienna and Stanford University, 2016

 Dr. Sheffield grew up in California, but lived in many places in the US and abroad.
 He appreciates cultural diversity and spent much of his adult life living in Europe.
 As an undergraduate, he studied Bioinformatics and conducted research in phylogenetic systematics and population genetics with Michael Whiting and Keith Crandall.
 He completed his PhD at Duke in 2013, working on pattern recognition in gene regulation in primates and among human cell-types with Terry Furey (now at UNC), Greg Crawford, and Boris Lenhard (CSC and Imperial).
 After his PhD, Dr. Sheffield was an HFSP Postdoctoral Fellow in Christoph Bock’s Lab at the Center for Molecular Medicine, Vienna, with the return phase of his fellowship in Howard Chang’s Lab at Stanford.
 In free time, he enjoys spending time with his family, teaching his children, reading good books, writing, taking photos, and having fun.